Skip to main content

 🌍

 Real-World Connection Architects, artists, and engineers use shapes every day to design buildings, paintings, and machines.
-Even nature is full of shapes — honeycombs are hexagons!
+Even nature is full of shapes, from round fruits to honeycombs and leaf patterns.

 🤩

 Fun Fact!
-The strongest shape in nature is the triangle!
-That's why bridges and roofs use triangle shapes.
-They don't squish or bend easily.
+The triangle is one of the strongest shapes in building design, which is why bridges and roofs often use triangle frames that do not bend easily.